A Historical Overview of Quality Initiatives at SwedishAmerican

 As a participant in the CDC-sponsored Paul Coverdale Capture Stroke Study, SwedishAmerican presents a session titled "Developing the QI Plan at your Hospital" for the Capture Stroke Quality Improvement Education Workshop in Glen Ellyn, Illinois.

 A comprehensive hospital risk assessment is being undertaken to identify common hazards, severity of risks, and protective measures for each area in the hospital.

-Identified through a JCAHO Sentinel Event Alert, tubing misconnections is chosen as our next FMEA.
+Identified through a Joint Commission Sentinel Event Alert, tubing misconnections is chosen as our next FMEA.